7mate: Availability

 7mate is available in standard definition in metropolitan areas through Seven Network owned-and-operated stations: ATN Sydney, HSV Melbourne, BTQ Brisbane, SAS Adelaide and TVW Perth.
 Additionally in Sydney, Brisbane and Perth, 7mate is simulcast in high definition via breakaway programming for the AFL on 7HD.
 Seven-owned STQ Queensland broadcasts 7mate in HD only as it does not carry 7mate in SD.

-Regional affiliates continue to broadcast 7mate as a standalone multichannel in high definition; GWN7 in regional and remote areas of Western Australia, where 7mate is broadcast on logical channel number 63.
+Seven’s owned and operated regional TV stations continue to broadcast 7mate as a standalone multichannel in high definition; GWN7 (now merged with Seven) in regional and remote areas of Western Australia, where 7mate is broadcast on logical channel number 63.
 QQQ in Remote Eastern & Central Australia also broadcasts 7mate as a standalone multichannel in high definition on channel 70.
-Prime7 in most regional areas of NSW/ACT, Victoria and the Gold Coast Region of Queensland has broadcast 7mate in standard definition on channel 63 since launching Prime7 HD on channel 60.
-Southern Cross Television also broadcasts 7mate in standard definition through GTS/BKN Spencer Gulf/Broken Hill on channel 63, TNT Tasmania and TND Darwin on channel 73 since launching Southern Cross HD on channel 60 and 70 respectively.
+Prime7 (now merged with Seven) in most regional areas of NSW/ACT, Victoria and the Gold Coast Region of Queensland has broadcast 7mate in standard definition on channel 63 since launching 7HD on channel 60.
+Seven also broadcasts 7mate in standard definition through GTS/BKN Spencer Gulf/Broken Hill on channel 63, TNT Tasmania and TND Darwin on channel 73 since launching 7HD on channel 60 and 70 respectively.

 7mate HD

 A full-time high definition simulcast of 7mate launched on 16 January 2020.
-The service broadcasts in 1080i HD in an MPEG-4 format on digital channel 74, replacing the previously closed 7food network.
+The service broadcasts in 1080i HD in a MPEG-4 format on digital channel 74, replacing the previously closed 7food network.
 The channel is available on the Seven Network's owned-and-operated stations, ATN Sydney, HSV Melbourne, BTQ Brisbane, SAS Adelaide, TVW Perth, STQ Queensland, CBN Canberra & Southern NSW, AMV Victoria & NEN Northern NSW.

 Logo and identity history

 Following the launch, the logo used the generic Seven logo in a blue colour scheme, with the word "mate" being added next to it and a black outline was also included as well.
-It was announced on 16 December 2019 that 7mate would go HD on 16 January 2020, following the closure of 7food network.

 On 10 July 2020, just 15 days before 7's multichannel rebrand, 7mate unveiled their new logo for the first time since the channel begin transmission in 2010.
 The outlining from the logo was removed and the word "mate" is now in a different font.